 The above notification and section of Master KYC circular mean that Offline Aadhaar XML is a valid OVD and can be used for the purpose of KYC.

 Though it does shed light on validity of Aadhaar based KYC process and its validity for REs.
 The question about Digital KYC and in-person verification still persists.
-To answer this, We took a look at The Internet & Mobile Association of India’s (IAMAI) analysis of PMLA guideline, combined the same with our interpretation to define what Digital KYC meant,
+To answer this, we take a look at The Internet & Mobile Association of India’s (IAMAI) analysis of PMLA guideline below and further analyse what Digital KYC means.

-by the government of India in its latest Gazette defines Digital KYC Process as summarized below
+The Government of India in its latest Gazette prescribes Digital KYC Process as summarized below:

 - The reporting entities shall develop an application for digital KYC process which shall be made available at customer touchpoints for undertaking KYC of their customers and the KYC process shall be undertaken only through this authenticated Application of the Reporting Entities.